64nYm3d3/CheatSheet/Languages/Bash.md

 ~~~

 **Start a service**
-In this case it's ssh
+In this case it's apache2
 ~~~
 ┌─[ganymede@parrot]─[~]
-└──╼ $sudo systemctl start ssh
+└──╼ $sudo systemctl start apach2
 ~~~

 **Verify a running process**

-In this case it's ssh again.
+In this case it's ssh.
 If you're sexually insecure, don't worry, the "D" only means Damon.
 ~~~
 ┌─[✗]─[ganymede@parrot]─[~]
 └──╼ $sudo netstat -antp|grep sshd